We use live-cell experiments and mathematical models to understand how single cells process information in inflammatory diseases and cancer.

 Signal transduction in dynamic microenvironments:

 The Greek philosopher Heraclitus asserted “Panta rhei”, that everything is continuously changing.
-This is especially true for the microenvironment of cells in vivo, yet most studies in the lab are surprisingly static – exposing monoclonal cells to a single unchanging stimulus over an experiment’s duration.
+This is especially true for the microenvironment of cells in vivo, yet most studies in lab environments are surprisingly static – exposing monoclonal cells to a single unchanging stimulus over an experiment’s duration.
 The capabilities and limitations of cells are underestimated in the ‘static view’ of the cell, leaving hidden a dimension of therapeutic opportunities that can only be revealed in time-varying microenvironments.
 To address this challenge, we are developing a modular system of robot-controlled microfluidic cell culture chips to control dynamic properties of the cell microenvironment.
-We are particularly interested in understanding and modeling how single cells share information between different cell types in co-cultures and 3-dimensional cellular structures.
+For example, see Mokashi, Schipper, et al. We are particularly interested in understanding and modeling how single cells share information between different cell types in co-cultures and 3-dimensional cellular structures.